Updated Dec. 19, 2019: You need a beneficiary for your life insurance policy. Most times your life insurance beneficiary will be another person.

 You can set up multiple primary or contingent beneficiaries in a few ways.
 You can name multiple beneficiaries with an equal stake in your death; four beneficiaries get 25% of the death benefit each.
 If one dies, they each get 33%, and so on, until only one remains (also known as the Highlander rule).
 This gives you ample time to realize something is up.

 Or you can set up a primary beneficiary with secondary beneficiaries also named in the policy.
 The primary beneficiary gets the entire death benefit, but if they die, the benefit is split amongst the secondary beneficiaries.
 This puts a big target on your primary beneficiary’s back, and it probably wouldn’t be a bad idea for them to read this article, too.

 You can also distribute the death benefit per stirpes, or by branch.
 That means your son and daughter get 50/50 stakes in the death benefit; if your son dies, his piece of the pie is split equally between his two kids, and so on.
-This is what starts all of the family killing drama in Game of Thrones (it’s not).

 If you have multiple beneficiaries who are dying under mysterious circumstances, look at any beneficiaries who are still alive.
 They could be working their way through their rivals like a video game character making their way to the final boss: you.